rekka/lecture-a/10-python-scripting/README.md

 64
 ```

-But the error message was printed to screen.
+But the error message was printed to the screen.
 This is because errors are
 printed by convention to `stderr`, not `stdout`.
 To capture the error
 message, add `stderr=subprocess.PIPE`.